mapninja/Earthsys144/Labs/Week_03/ArcGIS_Online_FieldMaps.md

 ### Share the map and feature layer with the group

-Now that you are a member of the **Earthsys144 - Fundamentals of GISci - Spring 2024**, you can share content with it.
+Now that you are a member of the **Earthsys144 - Spring 2025**, you can share content with it.
 Note that that content will be shared with ANYONE who is a member of that group, and that anyone in the Group will be able to use your app for data collection.
 When implementing for yourself, you would obviously limit your group to only those people YOU add, to control access to the Collector/FieldMaps  app.

 1. Click on the Content Tab a the top of the page, to go to the My Content page
 2. Find your Mapping App (it's Item Type will be Web Map) and check it's checkbox, then click on the Share icon that appears